Ceramic Dictionary

 Skirt: dirty green shaded then watered down with brown strong.

 Grape leaves.
-First yellow, making a wide border round the edge of the leaf, then copper green on the unpainted center and going out so as to overlapping the yellow, leaving some of it round the edge.
+First yellow, making a wide border round the edge of the leaf, then copper green on the unpainted center and going out so as to overlap the yellow, leaving some of it round the edge.

 Grapes: A small mark of blue on the right, of medium intensity, to accentuate the shade, on the left a stroke of yellow, leaving bits of white base, then on the right side covered with green light leaving some yellow and white on the left.

 Hills: From left to right.
-Yellow- with copper green: Yellow-with ochre to shade: Copper green: Blue light with dark blue shading.
+Yellow with copper green: Yellow with ochre to shade: Copper green: Blue light with dark blue shading.

 Branch: Ochre, shaded with brown-red.